Navigating Short Term Rental Ownership in Florida June 2026

 More than 32.6 million domestic visitors took a Florida vacation in Q3 of 2022 alone, making it the second most visited state in America and a rich market for short term rentals (STR).
 However, the rules and regulations surrounding short term rentals vary from city to city, making it complicated and cumbersome to many second homeowners.

-Whether you’re a first time vacation home owner or looking to make a little extra income on your beach house, it is possible to navigate the Florida short term rental market.
+Whether you’re a first time vacation home owner or looking to make a little extra income on your beach house, it is possible to work through the Florida short term rental market.
 It just takes some guidance on registration, regulations, and taxes on three levels: State, County, and Municipality.

 Here’s our guide!